santiagobarreda/brms_tools/docs/week-2.md

 where all variables are represented by their names in your data.
 The variable we are interested in understanding ($y$) goes on the left hand side, and on our predictors go on the right hand side, separated by a $\sim$.
 Notice that the random term ($\varepsilon$) is not included in the model formula.

-The formula above can be read as 'y is distributed according to some predictor', which really means "we think there is systematic variation in our y variable that can be understood by considering its joint variation with our predictor variable(s).
+The formula above can be read as 'y is distributed according to some predictor', which really means "we think there is systematic variation in our y variable that can be understood by considering its joint variation with our predictor variable(s)."

 For intercept only models, the number `1` is included in the model formula to indicate that a single constant value is being estimated (as in  \@ref(eq:23)).
 As a result, our model formula will have the form `f0 ~ 1`.
 This model could be said out loud like "we are trying to estimate the mean of f0" or "we are predicting mean f0 given only an intercept".

 ### Calling the `brm` function

 Below, I load the `brms` package, which contains the `brm` function.
 The `brm` function takes a model specification, data and some other information, and fits a model that estimates all the model parameters.
-Unless otherwise specified, `brm` assumes that the error component ($\varepsilon$) of my model is normally distributed.
+Unless otherwise specified, `brm` assumes that the error component ($\varepsilon$) of your model is normally distributed.
 The first argument in the function call is the model formula, and the second argument tells the function where to find the data.
-The other argument tell the function to estimates a single set of samples (chains = 1) using a single processor on your CPU (cores = 1).
+The other arguments tell the function to estimates a single set of samples (chains = 1) using a single processor on your CPU (cores = 1).
 These arguments will be discussed more later.

 ```r